danwood1992/django-tenancy/documentation/src/app/page.md

 {% quick-links %}

-{% quick-link title="Getting Started" icon="paper-airplane" href="docs/getting-started" description="The guide for getting Django Realms up and kicking." /%}
+{% quick-link title="Project Structure" icon="paper-airplane" href="getting-started/project-structure/" description="The guide for getting Django Realms up and kicking." /%}

+{% quick-link title="Installation" icon="wrench-screwdriver" href="getting-started/installation/" description="The guide for how we structure our code and directrory structure." /%}

-{% quick-link title="Building" icon="wrench-screwdriver" href="/architecture" description="The guide for how we structure our code and directrory structure." /%}
+{% quick-link title="Configuration" icon="wrench-screwdriver" href="/architecture" description="The guide for how we structure our code and directrory structure." /%}

 {% /quick-links %}